goharbor/website/docs/administration/backup-restore/_index.md

 weight: 50
 ---

 Backup and restore is important for disaster recovery and data migration scenarios.
 With a tool like [Velero](https://velero.io/), you can backup and restore your Harbor instances and avoid disruptions in service in the event of a disaster.
-Velero is is an open source tool you can use to safely backup and restore, perform disaster recovery, and migrate Kubernetes cluster resources and persistent volumes.
+Velero is an open source tool you can use to safely backup and restore, perform disaster recovery, and migrate Kubernetes cluster resources and persistent volumes.

 The following tutorial shows how to use Velero to backup and restore a Harbor instance that has been deployed in a Kubernetes cluster using the Harbor helm chart.
-See more details about [How Velero Works](https://velero.io/docs/v1.9/how-velero-works/).
+See more details about [How Velero Works](https://velero.io/docs/latest/how-velero-works/).

 {{< important >}}